laboon/ebook/text/05_intro.md

 ## A Note On Language Choice

 The examples I give are in Java and use much of the Java tool chain (e.g., JUnit).
 This is not due to some particular love of Java.
-I'll often mention how much easier something is to do in Ruby, or how a particular kind of bug doesn't even exist in Haskell, or other references along those lines.
+I'll often mention how much easier something is to do in Ruby, or how a particular kind of defect doesn't even exist in Haskell, or other references along those lines.
 Java does serve as a _lingua franca_ amongst developers nowadays.
 It is a pretty standard, popular, ALGOL-derived programming language, so even if you're not familiar with it, you can probably reason out what's happening.